zama-ai/httpz-solidity/docs/getting_started/quick_start/deploying_cerc20.md

 #### **`SepoliaZamaFHEVMConfig`**

-Links the contract to Sepolia's FHEVM coprocessor for real-time encrypted operations.
+Links and configures the contract to Sepolia's FHEVM coprocessor for real-time encrypted operations.

 ## 3. **Compiling the contract**

+1. Select `MyConfidentialERC20.sol`.
-1. Go to **Solidity Compiler** in Remix.
+2. Go to **Solidity Compiler** in Remix.
-2. Select `MyConfidentialERC20.sol`.
 3. Click **Compile** and ensure there are no errors.

    ![Compile Contract](https://colony-recorder.s3.amazonaws.com/files/2025-01-16/a4776697-ea82-4094-8e36-95f377b271d3/stack_animation.webp)

 ## 4. **Enhancing functionality**

-We’ll now add minting capabilities to create an encrypted ERC-20 token.
+Next, we'll enhance our contract by importing the `fhevm-contracts` library.
+This library provides the `ConfidentialERC20Mintable` contract, which we'll use as a base to create our own confidential token with minting capabilities.

+### What is `ConfidentialERC20Mintable`?

+The `ConfidentialERC20Mintable` contract extends `ConfidentialERC20` with minting capabilities, providing:

+- Private token transfers and encrypted balances
+- Minting functionality for authorized addresses
+- Full ERC20 compatibility

+It inherits all base `ConfidentialERC20` features while adding secure token creation and distribution capabilities.

 Copy the following code to Remix: